how to care for your new ink.

 what aftercare cream should I use?

-Bepanthen is used by most tattoo parlors these days, a tube of Bepanthen should last most people a long time and that is what we recommend.
+Many of our clients use Hustle Butter this is a 100% vegan replacement for all petroleum-based products used as tattoo lubricants BEFORE, DURING and AFTER the tattoo process, Bepanthen is also used by most tattoo parlors these days, a tube of Bepanthen should last most people a long time and that is what we recommend.

 Should I get a foot or hand tattoo.